 As the restoration neared completion, Ewan offered little Bolinas Museum the large room in the main building.
 Linda Samuels helped design a floating display wall that provided separate space for art and history exhibitions in the same room.
 The museum opened there in 1989, supported by its thrift shop across the courtyard.

 In 1996 Executive Director Dolores Richards led a successful capital campaign for the Museum to purchase the entire complex and expand its exhibition and public spaces.
 Many people gave significant donations to ensure the success of this goal.

 In front of the street-side double doors, handmade bricks display the names of generous donors who contributed to the capital campaign.
 Inside the museum, a plaque honors major donors whose sizable donations led the way in purchasing the museum’s permanent home.
 The success of the capital campaign was aided by many smaller donations as well.

-Director Jennifer Gately arrived in 2012 and gave the galleries an fresh coat of paint and made great improvements to the “back of the house” including office and collection storage upgrades.
-Thanks to the generosity of museum friends and auction goers, the fine art collection storage space was renovated and rolling racks and humidity and light controls were installed.
-The collection of historic objects that were once housed in a cramped attic, was inventoried, tagged and moved to a renovated office complete with humidity and light controls, and earthquake proof shelves, cabinets and drawers.
+Director Jennifer Gately arrived in 2012 and gave the galleries a fresh coat of paint and made great improvements to the “back of the house” including office and collection storage upgrades.
+Thanks to the generosity of museum friends and auction-goers, the fine art collection storage space was renovated and rolling racks and humidity and light controls were installed.
+The collection of historic objects that were once housed in a cramped attic, was inventoried, tagged, and moved to a renovated office complete with humidity and light controls, and earthquake-proof shelves, cabinets, and drawers.
 Both collections are now easily accessible due to the upgrades and the institution of a way-finding system initiated by a newly hired Registrar.